 New primary-school times tables tests explained

-On 14 September 2017 the Department for Education announced that the Times Tables Check will now be administered for children in Year 4, starting in the 2019-20 academic year.
+The Multiplication Tables Check (MTC) was officially announced by the Department for Education (DfE) in September 2017.
+It will be administered for children in Year 4, starting in the 2019-20 academic year.

-Times tables test / multiplication check: the basics
+Times tables test / multiplication tables check: the basics

 Primary-school children are expected to know all their times tables up to 12x12.
 Under the current National Curriculum, children are supposed to know their times tables by the end of Year 4, but they are not formally tested on them other than through multiplication questions in the Year 6 maths SATs.

 Why a new test?

 The DfE says that the check is part of a new focus on mastering numeracy, giving children the skills and knowledge they need for secondary school and beyond.
 The purpose of the MTC is to determine whether Y4 pupils can recall their multiplication tables fluently (being able to answer times tables questions accurately and quickly, without having to work out the answers).

 Announcing the tests in 2017, the then education secretary Justine Greening said, 'A good primary education lays the foundations for success at secondary school and beyond.
 This year’s (2017) Key Stage 2 results showed our curriculum reforms are starting to raise standards and it is vital we have an assessment system that supports that.'

 Which children will sit the multiplication check?